CloudAstro/MicroHack/README.md

 # MicroHack introduction and context

-This MicroHack scenario walks through the use of ... with a focus on the best practices and the design principles.
+This MicroHack scenario walks through the use of VS Code to create a CI/CD pipeline deploying a modern web application like React web app with a focus on the best practices and the design principles.
 Specifically, this builds up to include working with an existing infrastructure.

 ![image](Path to the high level architecture )